-Management believes that the Company has not adopted any critical accounting policies which, if changed, would result in a material change in financial estimates, financial condition, results of operation or cash flows for the three months ended June 30, 2007 and 2006.
+Management believes that the Company has not adopted any critical accounting policies during the quarter ended September 30, 2007 which, if changed, would result in a material change in financial estimates, financial condition, results of operation or cash flows for the three months ended September 30, 2007 and 2006.
 The critical accounting policies appear in Note 2 of Notes to Condensed Financial Statements in this Form 10-QSB.